Accommodation in the USA

 - Condominiums (separate, often similar-styled homes, located close together.
 These are sometimes called townhouses)

 - Mansions (large, extravagant, expensive houses)

 All these forms of housing are widespread throughout the USA, with apartments being the most popular to rent for expats, and single family homes being the most commonly purchased.

 Note that house-sharing – renting an individual room in a larger house, shared by others – is an option for expats to consider, as it is budget-friendly, and a great way to make new friends.

 Finding a place to rent in the USA is a relatively easy process.
-First, you should conduct some research into the city you are relocating to, in order to get some perspective on a neighbourhood that would best align with your priorities.
-From there, you can use one of the following avenues to start investigating individual rental properties:
+Expats should begin by doing some research into the city which they are relocating to, in order to get some perspectives on neighbourhoods that best align with their individual priorities.
+From there, there are a number of possible avenues from which to start searching for rentals:

-- There are a plethora of Internet sites – such as Craig's List, Rent.com and Apartments.com – that carry both short- and long-term rental listings.
-Remember: you should be able to browse these sites for free, without needing to register and to share any of your personal information.
-Navigate away from sites that insist that you provide them with this kind of information.
+- There are a plethora of internet sites that carry both short- and long-term rental listings.
+Remember it is free to browse these sites without needing to register or share personal information.
+It is best to navigate away from web portals that demand information or payment in order to search listings.

 - Local newspapers and magazines – known as 'home and apartment finders' – are widely distributed in most American cities.
 These often specialise in providing rental listings.

-- Real estate agents can be used – however, in the USA, it is certainly fair to say that realtors specialise in helping people buy homes, and not rent them.
+- Real estate agents can also assist new arrivals in finding a rental property.
+However, in the USA, it is certainly fair to say that realtors specialise in helping people buy homes, and not rent them.

 Lease agreements in the USA are generally signed on a six-month or one-year basis.
-Whether or not you will liable for your own gas, electricity, water, refuse, phone and Internet bills will depend on your specific rental agreement.
+Whether or not the tenant will be liable for gas, electricity, water, refuse, phone and Internet bills will depend on the specific rental agreement signed.